ryuwd/cms-bot/repos/README.md

   - If it is not an organization then please add `@FNALbot` as Collaborators (under the Settings of your repository).
 - Add github webhook so that bot can get notifications.
   - If you have given admin rights to `FNALbot` and set `ADD_WEB_HOOK=True` in `repos/you_or_org/your_repo/repo_config.py` then the bot can add web-hook
-  - If `FNALbot` does not have admin rights to your repository then please add yourself to the github webhook (under Settings of your repository) and send scisoft-team@listserv.fnal.gov the "Secret" pass phrase so that your web hooks can be validated.
+  - If `FNALbot` does not have admin rights to your repository then please the github webhook (under Settings of your repository) manaully and send scisoft-team@listserv.fnal.gov the "Secret" pass phrase so that your web hooks can be validated.
+The webhook whould have the following properties.
     - Payload URL: https://scd-ci.fnal.gov/cgi-bin/github_webhook
     - Content type: application/json
     - Secret: any password of your choice